 Complications with Linking

-Linking of information between repositories has subtle challenges.
+Linking information between repositories has subtle challenges.

-The philosophical challenge with linking is the need to discover not only intentional semantics of the data within each repository but also the semantics of the links between resources and which instances of types of resources can participate in instances of particular types of links.
+The philosophical challenge with linking is the need to discover not only the intentional semantics of the data within each repository but also the semantics of the links between resources and which instances of types of resources can participate in instances of particular types of links.

 A persistence challenge with links is determining whether or not the assertion of a link between resources can, should, or must modify the target resources.
 If the assertion of a link is permitted to modify the target resources then the existence of that link can alter the state of its linked resources.
-On the other hand, if the assertions of links must not modify the resources, then links have to persisted in an external repository.
+On the other hand, if the assertions of links must not modify the resources, then links have to persist in an external repository.

 Complications with Syncing

 Synchronization of information throughout heterogeneous systems is intrinsically complicated.
-The bespoke repositories of engineering information were conceived as solutions for specific engineering disciplines and were optimized for the storage and retrieval of discipline-specific data using a variety of different tools and storage formats that were popular at different eras of information technology evolution.
+The bespoke repositories of engineering information were conceived as solutions for specific engineering disciplines and were optimized for the storage and retrieval of discipline-specific data using a variety of different tools and storage formats that were popular in different eras of information technology evolution.

-Furthermore, while there may be concepts in one repository that are semantically the same as concepts in the peer repository, the shapes of the reifying resources may differ between between the two repositories.
+Furthermore, while there may be concepts in one repository that are semantically the same as concepts in the peer repository, the shapes of the reifying resources may differ between the two repositories.
 Additionally, it may take instances of several different resources to express the common concept.
 In such cases, the mapping between repositories can be “non-functional”.
 (A functional mapping is bijective and invertible.)
-When this is the situation, it may not be possible to map from a resource in one repository to several resources in the peer repository and to then map back from the peer repository to the source repository without a loss of information or without the creation of inaccurate new information.
+When this is the situation, it may not be possible to map from a resource in one repository to several resources in the peer repository and then map back from the peer repository to the source repository without a loss of information or without the creation of inaccurate new information.

 A performance challenge with synchronization is the users’ demand that information move between the peers of a pair of repositories with latencies as close to zero as is practical.
 The promise of synchronization is that information within one repository is almost instantly available in a peer repository.